code08-ind/EvoGym/README.md

 # EvoGym

-EvoGym is Gym Website Template Build With Maginificent Design And Responsive Behavior.
+EvoGym is Gym Website Template Build With Magnificent Design And Responsive Behavior.

 ## Skills